furrtek/VirtualTap/README.md

 This is only useful if you wish to consolize your VirtualBoy and get rid of the mechanical parts to make it smaller.

 The servo emulator makes the VirtualBoy think the eye displays are still there and working properly.
+Without it, the games won't start.

 You only need to program a cheap microcontroler with this code and wire it up to your VirtualBoy's main board.